hg1722/fashionista/README.md

  Sampling the model's performance was done through giving the model every combination of attributes to generate.

 ### Attribute StackGAN *Henry*
+The StackGAN architecture (Zhang et al., 2017) was first introduced

 ### Conditional Progressively Growing GAN